-- > a variable amount capped at 170% of his base salary, at 100% of his base salary if the objectives are achieved in full, this to be paid no later than the month following the Shareholders' Meeting authorizing this payment within the framework of the ex-post vote.
-The award criteria, as outlined below, are reviewed each year by the Appointments, Compensation and Governance Committee and the amount is set by the Supervisory Board on proposal by the Committee. - > No exceptional compensation was awarded to Fabrice Barthélemy for the period ended December 31, 2021.
+- > a fixed annual amount of €575,000, which has remained unchanged including during the renewal of his term of office as Chairman of the Management Board on October 23, 2019; - > a variable amount capped at 170% of his base salary, at 100% of his base salary if the objectives are achieved in full, this to be paid no later than the month following the Shareholders' Meeting authorizing this payment within the framework of the ex-post vote.
+The award criteria, as outlined below, are reviewed each year by the Appointments, Compensation and Governance Committee and the amount is set by the Supervisory Board on proposal by the Committee. - No exceptional compensation was awarded to Fabrice Barthélemy for the period ended December 31, 2021.